 Your wedding celebrant has the responsibility to not only assist you in preparing for the sacrament of Marriage, but also for the life-long commitment which you are entering into through Marriage.

 After you have completed the form below, the next step is to meet with your celebrant.
-Parish office staff will be in touch to make a time for you both to meet with Fr Greg Barker (Parish Priest of Forster Tuncurry).
+Parish office staff will be in touch to make a time for you both to meet with Fr Peter Street (Parish Priest of Forster Tuncurry).

 At this first meeting the celebrant will assist you in beginning to complete the necessary documentation required by both the Government and the Church, and begin discussing the arrangements for your wedding ceremony itself.